 I had seen loads of pictures of ships cruising gently around the high mountain-sided river, covered in lush greenery and dotted with farmer’s homes and the occasional temple.

 For a start, the city we boarded, Chongqing has 33 million people.
-The largest city in China.
-It’s also festooned with neon lighting on the high rise buildings and juxtaposed with old cobbled streets where you can hang out for lunch or a drink or get amongst the melee and take photos before you head to the ship.
+It’s the largest city in China.
+It’s also festooned with neon lighting on the high rise buildings either side of the river and juxtaposed with old cobbled streets where you can hang out for lunch or a drink or get amongst the melee and take photos before you head to the ship.

-We met our local guide, Susan (her English teacher gave her her Western name) and she took us to the above street in Ciqikou, an ancient town where tourists (and I don’t mean Western.
+We arrived by train from Chengdu and met our local guide, Susan (her English teacher gave her her Western name) and she took us to the above street in Ciqikou, an ancient town where tourists (and I don’t mean Western.
 Most tourists in China are domestic) come to buy snacks and shop the little stores.
 There is also a temple to climb 300 steps up to.
 Alas I did not and had a beer in a bar beside where I took the above photo!

 Then after a quick stop to a local supermarket just beside the ship to stock up on wine (don’t bother, it’s expensive and even the French red we bought was awful), tonic (to go with our duty free gin we had decanted into water bottles for a little pre-dinner aperitif) and chippies, we rolled our luggage to the steps where the ship’s porters met us and ferried the bags down.